Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 With this solution, `mvn package` will produce an executable jar file.
 Note that this last solution may produce side effects: service loader files and other files that share the same name can be overriden.
-However all Plume modules will works as expected with this solution.
+However all Plume modules will work as expected with this solution.